Updated: Sep 12

 As we pass through the desert, I am reminded that these are deserts of war – notably the war between Chad and Libya.
 You see tons of abandoned tanks everywhere where the Libyan army left them behind.
 The Chadians were fierce in this short war.
 They fought on foot or in pick-up truck.
 Many years later, Gaddafi would ask for some of the tanks back.
 Some in the desert now are in great condition while others have clearly been exploded in bits.
 Our group acted like we were kids and we played on them.
 It felt innocent, and it was a lot of fun.
 I was reminded sometimes that even though we are in dark places (and we were not trying to be offensive to war) or harsh environments, we can make light of the situation regardless of age.

-It is day eleven.
-I cannot sleep even though the campsite is great and there is cool air.
+The next evening I cannot sleep even though it is cool.
 I wake up every hour until I wake up for good around 4AM and start to climb the plateau around us with my torch.
 I reach the top and watch the sun rise over another plateau.
 The orange, pink and purple hues just capture you and remind you how little you are in this great, big world.
 We have a few professional photographers on our trip.
 One of them uses some of the sitting mattresses to create a little set, and we have a fun time taking pictures of the group.
 It is weird how after only two weeks you grow attached to people.
-I will miss this unique group very much; and as aforementioned, I will miss my walking partner every morning that got my spirits and momentum up just through little pep talks about life.
+I will miss this unique group very much; and as aforementioned, I will miss my walking partner every morning that kept my spirits and momentum up just through little pep talks about life.
 She will never really know how much she helped me every single day.

 For the last surprise of this trip, we drive to the western most point of the plateau – Bichagara.
 You drive up this hill and you already see large sand dunes and huge, looming rock structures and plateaus.
 But, after you walk about it, you see endless dunes and rock towers called arga stones.
 The dunes just roll onwards forever whimsically and gracefully.
 They look like huge snow banks.
 I am without words; it is one of the most beautiful places I have ever seen.
 A picture cannot capture it; neither can a video or words.
 It is just a place you need to see for yourself.
 After this beautiful surprise, we start a really long journey back down south to the capital.
 It will be a few long, hot days of driving.
 But despite all that, I am so grateful for the last few days and everything I saw and experienced.
 I feel so alive after this trip, and every single second – good or bad – made me feel stronger.